AdobeDocs/experience-manager-65.en/help/forms/using/working-with-adobe-sign.md

    Apply digital signatures to the adaptive form using:

     * Cloud signatures: Sign with a [digital ID](https://helpx.adobe.com/sign/kb/digital-certificate-providers.html) hosted by a trust service provider.
+The Cloud Signature option is not available for Adobe Acrobat Sign Solutions for Government.

     * Adobe Acrobat or Reader: Download and open the document with Adobe Acrobat or Reader to sign using a smart card, USB token, or file-based digital ID.

    After adding the cloud signature field to the adaptive form, perform the following steps to complete the configuration process: